prebid/prebid-server-java/README.md

-# Experimental - Not the "official" version.
+## This code is being used in production by multiple Prebid.org members, but is not the "official" version.
 See https://github.com/prebid/prebid-server/

 # Prebid Server